The information on this site is intended for US healthcare professionals and clinical staff only.

 Among patients experiencing grade ≥3 diarrhea or colitis2:

-Adverse reactions resulted in interruption for 42 (38%) CLL patients.
+Adverse reactions resulted in interruption for 42 (38%) CLL patients.1

-Withhold drug until toxicity is resolved.
-If resuming ZYDELIG after interruption for other severe or life-threatening toxicities, reduce the dose to 100 mg twice daily.
-Discontinue ZYDELIG permanently for recurrence of other severe or life-threatening ZYDELIG-related toxicity upon rechallenge.
+Withhold ZYDELIG until resolution.
+If resuming ZYDELIG after interruption for other severe or life-threatening toxicities, reduce the dosage to 100 mg orally twice daily.
+Permanently discontinue ZYDELIG for recurrence of other severe or life-threatening ZYDELIG-related toxicity upon rechallenge.1

 *Please see full Prescribing Information for a complete list of AEs.

-§ALT/AST elevations were generally observed within the first 12 weeks of treatment.
+‡ALT/AST elevations were generally observed within the first 12 weeks of treatment.1

 AE=adverse event; ALT=alanine aminotransferase; ANC=absolute neutrophil count; AST=aspartate aminotransferase; BID=twice daily; CLL=chronic lymphocytic leukemia; CMV=cytomegalovirus; iNHL= indolent non-Hodgkin lymphoma; IV=intravenous; PCR=polymerase chain reaction; PJP=Pneumocystis jirovecii pneumonia; PO=orally; SLL=small lymphocytic lymphoma; ULN=upper limit of normal; USPI=United States Prescribing Information.